samsquire/ideas4/README.md

 # 195. Mass id generation

-If the whole system works in paralell, you need some method of linking data together rather than waiting for responses.
+If the whole system works in parallel, you need some method of linking data together rather than waiting for responses.
 We can generate every ID of every needed object in parallel.

 You would need an id generation server/service that can generate massive numbers of safe id numbers that are globally unique.